 What is Break Free NYFW?

-Break Free NYFW, the Break Free Foundation's Semi-Annual Fundraiser
+Break Free NYFW, is the Break Free Foundation's Semi-Annual Fundraiser held in February and September

 Why a Runway Show?